niitapa/uudempiAS/_posts/2018-09-02-akateeminen-huispaus.md

 Come and witness the (almost) magical sport atmosphere ever!

-Info, registration and The Rules: <huispaus.fi>
+Info, registration and The Rules: <www.huispaus.fi>